robertmaynard/Sandbox/README.md

 ## Conceptual Executive ##
 An attempt at a delayed worklet invocation pipeline for dax.

 ## CMakeTrackConfFiles ##
-Working on verify that CMake only tracks the proper configured files, and that ones that don't exist after generation aren't tracked
+Working on a test to verify that CMake only tracks the proper configured files, and that ones that don't exist after generation aren't tracked